blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 ### **Step 2: Configure Settings**

 Check that your settings are accurate before creating the picture.
-Disable the “photo reel,” “Alchemy,” and “prompt magic” sliders, especially if you're using the free version of the programme.
+Disable the “photo reel,” “Alchemy,” and “prompt magic” sliders, especially if you're using the free version of the program.

 For videos, select the proper aspect ratio, such as 16:9.

 ### **Step 3: Generate the Image**

-When you press the “generate” button, the programme will generate a picture based on your prompt.
+When you press the “generate” button, the program will generate a picture based on your prompt.
 Every day, you may make up to 150 photos for free.

 ### **Step 4: Enhance Image Quality**